Tyler-Marsh/Static-Node.js-and-Express-Site/README.md

 #### More Details

-This utilizes error handling and routing using express.
+This project utilizes error handling and routing using express.
 The projects are rendered from templates by getting data from a JSON file.